balenaltd/handbook/Travel-&-Expenses-101.md

 ### Accommodation

-In case the emergency requires an employee to pay for something that was supposed to be handled by resin.io (eg Hotel room), but for unpredictable reason it wasn’t, then the employee will be reimbursed as soon as the Operations Team receives the expense report.
+In case the emergency requires an employee to pay for something that was supposed to be handled by balena (eg Hotel room), but for unpredictable reason it wasn’t, then the employee will be reimbursed as soon as the Operations Team receives the expense report.

 ## Do I have travel insurance?

-All Resin, Inc. employees (US) are covered by travel insurance.
+All Balena, Inc. employees (US) are covered by travel insurance.
 You can check out the blue card [here](https://drive.google.com/open?id=1_LBJM6eLHa6kiCzCK8VGBYj6Ii3cEbR_).
 In case of an emergency the first thing you need to do is get in touch with the Operations Team.

 ## How do I submit my expense report and when will it get reimbursed?